Is Pineapple Beneficial for People with Diabetes?

 Monitoring the Glycemic Index

-Whether a person is counting carbs or making use of the plate method, the GI helps a person to choose whether or not pineapple is a correct choice, and if so, in which form.
-GI is a way by which foods are given ranks as per how rapidly they spike the blood glucose.
+Whether counting carbs or using the plate method, GI helps a person decide whether pineapple is a correct choice and, if so, in which form.
+GI ranks foods according to how rapidly they spike blood glucose.
 Glucose has a GI of 100, while water has a score of zero.

 Factors that add to the GI score include: